 I am a community ecologist, currently working as a postdoctoral associate in Jeff Gore’s group at MIT.
 I am generally interested in the mechanisms underlying the diversity and the stability of natural communities in the face of environmental change, with a focus on microbes.

 As a postdoc, I am studying the determinants of bacterial diversity and, in particular, the effects of resource availability on the richness and structure of microbial communities.
 To do so, I perform laboratory experiments using natural bacterial assemblages isolated from soil.

 During my PhD, working with Lisandro Benedetti-Cecchi, I investigated the impacts of extreme climatic events and the occurrence of regime shifts in rocky shore habitats, using microbial communities in the field as model systems.

-I received a B.Sc. degree in Marine Environmental Science from University of Genova in 2008 and a M.Sc. degree in Marine Biology at the University of Pisa.
+I obtained my Ph.D. in Marine Ecology from the University of Pisa, under the supervision of Prof. Lisandro Benedetti-Cecchi.
+I received a B.Sc. degree in Marine Environmental Science from the University of Genova and a M.Sc. degree in Marine Biology from the University of Pisa.